-We follow the process of Utilization Review to decide when services are Medically Necessary or Experimental/Investigational as those terms are defined in this Booklet.
+We include the process of Utilization Review to decide when services are Medically Necessary or Experimental/Investigational as those terms are defined in this Booklet.
 Utilization Review aids the delivery of cost-effective health care by reviewing the use of treatments and, when proper, level of care and/or the setting or place of service that they are performed.
-A service must be Medically Necessary to be a Covered Service.
-When level of care, setting or place of service is part of the review, services that can be safely given to you in a lower level of care or lower cost setting/place of care, may not be Medically Necessary if they are given in a higher level of care, or higher cost setting/place of care.